 Dunedin is one of the most exciting places to be.
 That is probably why there is such a large population of students in the oldest city of New Zealand.
 Each historical landmark has a fascinating story to tell about its origins.
 The city has a distinct European heritage that is evident in its structures.

 It is also a melting pot of very diverse cultures.
 The influx of students to Dunedin has greatly influenced their museums and art galleries and comprises the growing artistic population.
-Let us take a tour of some of the most exciting things you can see and do in Dunedin.
+Let us take a tour of some of the most exciting things to do in Dunedin.
 At the end of the trip, you will want to see even more.

 Baldwin Street was hailed by Guinness Book of Records as the steepest residential street in the world.
 It has become a popular tourist attraction and one of the most photographed places in Dunedin.
 The street is easy to find, it is located on the northern side of Signal Hill.